-Yerba Buena/Moscone Station (YBM): Utility work continued on 4th Street and Howard Street.
-Mechanical, Electrical, and Plumbing (M/E/P), interior walls, stairs, escalators, and elevators are being installed throughout the station.
-Coordination meetings are scheduled to coordinate the opening of the hotel on Clementina Street.
-Water leaks continue to be an issue, with repair work ongoing.
-A report related to mitigation of water leaks is under review.
-Installation of special electrical coatings in the traction power room is being delayed by excess moisture levels from water leaks.
-SFMTA is managing the ongoing water intrusion into the YBM structure to avoid further delays to construction of the station.
+Yerba Buena/Moscone Station (YBM): The contractor continued installing crystallized glass at the station concourse level.
+The installation of M/E/P components, interior walls, stairs, and elevators continued throughout the station.
+Installation of escalators No. 3 and 4 continued.
+The construction of the Headhouse vent shaft is underway.
+The contractor continued installing sound attenuator pads in the station mezzanine level.
+SFMTA continued managing the ongoing water intrusion into the YBM structure to avoid further delays to construction of the station.

-Surface, Track, and Systems (STS): Very little work is ongoing on the surface section of the alignment on 4th Street due to continuing issues with unresolved requirements for traffic control for street restoration.
+Surface, Track, and Systems (STS): The traction power conduit and other electrical conduit installation inside the tunnel continued.
+The tunnel lighting installation continued.
+Installation of walkways, track, and plinth construction inside the tunnel continued.
+The track installation and the street pavement work at 4th Street and Bryant Street were completed.
 SFMTA is still awaiting an Encroachment Permit from the California Department of Transportation (Caltrans) for work at the Interstate 80 off-ramp at Bryant Street.
 However, Caltrans agreed to provide a permit for the rail work separate from the minor striping work that is awaiting environmental clearance.